Root-App/root-drive-science-rn-demo/README.md

 * This version of the Root SDK requires React Native 0.61.
 * On iOS, we expect that you are using Xcode 11.2.x and building for iOS 10.0 and up.
-* On Android TODO: ADD REQURIMENENTS HERE.
+* On Android TODO: ADD REQUIREMENTS HERE.

 ## Installation